How are you feeling today?

 Eye Movement Desensitization and Reprocessing (EMDR) therapy is gaining attention as an effective treatment for trauma and emotional distress.
 Whether you’re struggling with PTSD, anxiety, or painful memories, EMDR therapy could be the breakthrough you’ve been looking for.
 But how does it work, and what makes it so powerful?
 Let’s dive in.

-What Is EMDR Therapy?: EMDR is a psychotherapy technique developed by Dr. Francine Shapiro in the late 1980s.
+EMDR is a psychotherapy technique developed by Dr. Francine Shapiro in the late 1980s.
 Originally designed to treat post-traumatic stress disorder (PTSD), EMDR has since been widely used to help people process distressing memories and negative emotions.

 Unlike traditional talk therapy, EMDR focuses on using bilateral stimulation—such as guided eye movements—to help the brain reprocess traumatic memories, reducing their emotional charge.

-How EMDR Works: The therapy follows an eight-phase approach:
+The therapy follows an eight-phase approach:

 • History & Treatment Planning – Your therapist assesses your needs and history to develop a treatment plan.